NerDante/smartVim/README.md

 ## Overview
 **My vim config, use vim-plug to manage plugins.
-The goal of this config is build vim a IDE-like tool for development C/C++, Python and Go.
+The goal of this config is build vim as IDE-like tool for development C/C++, Python and Go.
 You can add more language support with alternative plugin.**